Virgin Media Television (Ireland): Virgin Media Television HD Studio

 On 14 September 2012, the TV3 Group confirmed a new HD studios in Ballymount, Dublin.
 The studio officially opened in March 2013.
 TV3 Group confirmed it signed a partnership deal with Sony International.

 As part of a multi-year deal, the studio will be named Sony HD Studio Dublin.
 TV3 also reinstated its commitment to launching a HD channel.
 The new HD studios will be used for current programming with TV3 News and other shows permanently moving to the new studios.
 TV3 Group will also offer independent production companies and international production companies the opportunity to use its facilities for future productions.
 TV3 Sony HD Studio Dublin is the largest TV studio in Ireland.

 From 2016, Virgin Media Ireland took over sponsorship of the HD Studios – they are now known as the TV3-Virgin Media HD Studios.

 In August 2018, the facility became known as the "Virgin Media Television HD Studio".

 The studio in 2019 is now known as "Studio 2" at the Virgin Media Television complex in Dublin.
-It measures 5,000 Sq Ft and can accommodate live studio audiences of up to 250 if required.
+It measures 464.515 square metres and can accommodate live studio audiences of up to 250 if required.
 "Studio 1" is the name of the original television studio in the complex which opened in 1998 when TV3 launched.
 Studio 1 was renovated and refurbished in 2017 and is now the main home to all Virgin Media News bulletins.